The Most Frequently Asked Questions and Answers About Spray Foam Insulation for Pole Barns

 Choosing the best insulation for your pole barn is important whether it’s your man cave, second garage, or extra storage, because usually that is a space where you need to regulate the temperature and even the humidity.

-Spray foam insulation not only creates the air seal you need to achieve those goals, but also reduces your monthly energy bills.
+Spray foam pole barn insulation not only creates the air seal you need to achieve those goals, but also reduces your monthly energy bills.

 RetroFoam of Michigan has been insulating pole barns across the lower peninsula for more than a decade.
 Our office staff, estimators, and crews get asked a lot of questions, so we have compiled the most common here to help you find the answers you need for your project.